rorodriguez116/SpaceX/README.md

 ## Dependency Injection

+The project uses Resolver as its dependency injection system.
+For unit testing Resolver is configured to use mock version of some objects to perform testing.

 ## SwiftUI Previews
 Most if not all views have SwiftUI Previews enabled, to preview them please choose SpaceX-Dev build scheme as SpaceX build scheme is not prepared for previews.